enRose/enRose.github.io/c-sharp/dictionary-pattern/dictionary-pattern.md

 }
 ```

 The service that serves up the controller.
-Quite often we need to do some prerequisite check before we serve up the data e.g. check if customer is under aged, check if customer subscription has expired, etc. In this approach which I have seen a lot in real production code we need to repeat this prerequisite check for each every one of the endpoint we serve.
-Like I mentioned earlier if we have 3 resources we do get/put/post on we could have up to 9 endpoints so we could repeat this check 9 times!
+Quite often we need to do some prerequisite check before we serve up the data e.g. check if customer is under aged, check if customer subscription has expired, etc. In this approach, which I have seen a lot in real production code, we need to repeat this prerequisite check for each every one of the endpoints we serve.
+Like I mentioned earlier if we have 3 resources we do GET/PUT/POST on, we could have up to 9 endpoints, so we could repeat this check up to 9 times!
 This is a huge waste should be reduced!

 ```C#
 namespace Barin.API.DictionaryPattern